Financial planning tools and services to put you on the path to the future you want

 How to Model: Log in to Your Plan.
 You will want to treat your crowdfunding outlay as either an investment – you can enter the asset as one of your savings – or you can enter it as an “Other Real Estate Holding.”
 You can document any dividends or income as “Passive Income.”
 And, any future liquidation of the investment should also be considered.

-The NewRetirement Planner and PlannerPlus were recently upgraded to handle better real estate modeling as part of your financial plans.
+The NewRetirement Planner and PlannerPlus are some of the only tools online to handle real estate modeling as part of your financial plans.

 Check it out today and see if real estate is a really good idea for your retirement.
 Instantly find out what your finances look like with a real estate investment.